cdillon/setmore-appointments/readme.txt

 }
 `

 Need help?
-Use the [support forum](http://wordpress.org/support/plugin/setmore-plus) or [contact me](https://www.wpmission.com/contact).
+Use the [support forum](http://wordpress.org/support/plugin/setmore-plus) or [contact me](https://www.wpmission.com/support).

 = Leave no trace?
 What's that about? =

 Some plugins and themes don't fully uninstall everything they installed - things like settings, database tables, subdirectories.
 That bugs me.
 Sometimes, it bugs your WordPress too.

-So this plugin will completely remove itself upon deletion.
-Deactivating the plugin will leave the settings intact.
-You can also switch off "Leave No Trace" so the settings remain after deletion, if you want.
+So this plugin has an option to completely remove itself upon deletion.
+Simply deactivating the plugin will leave the settings intact.

 == Changelog ==

+= 3.4 =
+* Add individual staff booking pages to shortcode and widget.
+* Spanish translation.

 = 3.3 =
 * Add option to load scripts in header instead of footer.